data-integrations/example-directive/README.md

 ## Example

-I am going to walk through the creation of a user defined directive(udd) called `text-reverse` that takes one argument: Column Name -- it's the name of the column in a `Row` that needs to be reversed.
+We will now walk through the creation of a user defined directive(udd) called `text-reverse` that takes one argument: Column Name -- it is the name of the column in a `Row` that needs to be reversed.
 The resulting row will have the Column Name specified in the input have reversed string of characters.

 ```
  !text-reverse :address